 Soft Multifocal Lenses For Myopia Management

 What many parents don’t realize is that myopia can be dangerous.
-The more aggressive the progression, the higher the chance that your child will develop sight-threatening conditions like macular degeneration, retinal detachment and glaucoma in the future.
+If your child’s myopia increases each year, the higher the chance that your child will develop sight-threatening conditions like macular degeneration, retinal detachment and glaucoma in the future.
 At Boyle Eye Specialists Myopia Management Center, we use soft multifocal contact lenses as part of our myopia management program, which can slow or even stop the progression of your child’s myopia.

 What Are Soft Multifocal Contact Lenses?